What is a DLL file?

 If you're really serious about removing unwanted DLL files, make sure you use Windows Add/Remove programs first (how to use Add/Remove programs).
 Most applications come with an uninstall program that will remove the unwanted DLL files.
 But be aware the uninstall utility will assume that certain files are shared and it will have no way of knowing which other programs use them or whether these programs are present on your machine.
 This results in DLLs being left behind that can recreate the malicious program on reboot.

-To remove a specific DLL, you should use Regsvr32 (Regsvr32.exe) to register and unregister DLL files which is already built in your Windows operation system’s package.
+To remove a specific DLL, you should use Regsvr32 (Regsvr32.exe) to register and unregister DLL files which is already built in your Windows operation system's package.
+There are plenty of other programs available that can help you identify and remove unwanted DLLs, but Regsvr32 is the most common.

 Learn how to remove spyware DLL files from your computer.